MasterEndless/HanLiu.github.io/_pages/about.md

 Research Interests
 ======
-- Security and Privacy of Machine Learning, Large Language Model, and Information Retrieval
+- Security and Privacy of Machine Learning, Large Language Model, Generative AI, and Information Retrieval

 What's New
 ======